 In this review, I’ll explain in more detail how the BedJet 3 works, and take a closer look at the key features and settings.

-Even though the BedJet 3 can provide you with both cooling and heating, it’s the cooling that makes me wiggle my toes in joy when I first get into bed.
+Even though the BedJet 3 can provide you with both cooling and heating, it’s the cooling that appeals most to me.
 Here’s how the way it works is explained in the BedJet manual:

 The BedJet cools via powered ventilation of fresh ambient air injected directly onto the bed.
 This powered ventilation gently wicks away the body heat and body moisture that gets trapped in the bed by your mattress and bed covers.